ASalazar46/ASalazar46.github.io/projects/project-3.md

   - Javascript
   - EE396
   - VIP Project
 summary: This is the project that I will assist in working on for my EE396 and EE496 projects.
+Retrieve weather data and display it onto a dashboard.
 ---

 <img class="ui medium right floated rounded image" src="/images/project3pic.png">